-A bathtub with a trip-lever drain stopper works by means of an internal plunger that moves up and down inside the waste-and overflow tube to pivot a drain stopper in the drain opening.
+A bathtub with a trip-lever drain stopper works using an internal plunger that moves up and down inside the waste-and-overflow tube to pivot a drain stopper in the drain opening.
 When the plunger is down, it presses down on the stopper lever and forces the stopper up into the open position.
 When the plunger is pulled up, it levers the drain stopper down into the closed position.
 From time to time you may need to remove this drain plunger or order to work on the drain, and this can be hard to do if for some reason the plunger has become stuck in the waste-and-overflow tube.

 If, when you remove the overflow cover plate, the plunger and rod will not lift up out of the overflow tube, try these steps to increase your chances of getting the plunger out.